No one likes to ask a question and sound dumb.

 Longtime Dallas Cowboys owner Jerry Jones once confessed that he was most successful early in his tenure “when I didn’t mind sounding stupid” asking questions.
 A Pulitzer Prize-winning editor from my newspaper days advised his junior reporters to take pride in asking simple but essential “Dumb Guy Questions.”

 But what about the rest of us who aren’t billionaires or big-shot journalists?
 How can we ask “dumb” questions without sounding dumb?

-A B2B technology agency like Idea Grove has an untold number of meetings with clients who clearly know more about their businesses than we do.
+A B2B tech PR agency like Idea Grove, focusing on sectors like cybersecurity, martech, retail tech and e-commerce marketing, has an untold number of meetings with client SMEs ("subject-matter experts") who clearly know more about their businesses than we do.
 But we are often expected to know quite a bit, even when the subject matter is a bit arcane.

-I'm reminded of a line in an article on tech PR written by a friend, when the client asks:
+I'm reminded of a line in an article on technology public relations strategy written by a friend, when the client asks the following:

 “We are one of the world’s leading manufacturers of polymer-based rectifier diodes.
 How do we get better coverage in the media?”

 So, how can we ask dumb questions -- about polymer-based rectifier diodes and everything else -- and still escape with our dignity intact?